Janvierscode/portfolio/projects/project4_financial_news_sentiment_analysis.md

 1.  **Data Collection:**
     *   Define target companies, sectors, or keywords for news collection.
-    *   Collect news articles/headlines and associated metadata (e.g., publication date, source) using an API or web scraping.
+    *   Collect news articles/headlines and associated metadata (publication date and source) using an API or web scraping.
     *   Collect corresponding historical stock price data for the same period.

 2.  **Text Preprocessing:**